House poised to pass bill legalizing marijuana - NewsBreak

 “This Congress represents a sea change,” said Rep. Earl Blumenauer (D-Ore.), a co-chair of the Congressional Cannabis Caucus.

 “What we have seen is that the majority of people now realize that the war on drugs failed,” Blumenauer told The Hill.
 “Drugs are more accessible and cheaper and more potent and dangerous.
-Nobody won this war, except people who were involved with the drug dealers themselves.”Judge rules Trump’s efforts to overturn election likely criminal
+Nobody won this war, except people who were involved with the drug dealers themselves.”Who would pay more taxes under Biden’s proposed budget?

 The House has voted twice in the past year, most recently as part of legislation to bolster U.S. competitiveness, to enable legally operating cannabis businesses to use banking services and credit cards instead of having to function as cash-only.